If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 Egg Song

-This is one of the loudest noises that you’ll hear your hens make.
-It’s like a little celebration after they lay their egg and they want all of their friends to know it.
+This is one of the loudest noises that youโll hear your hens make.
+Itโs like a little celebration (or sigh of relief) after they lay their egg and they want all of their friends to know about it.

 Broody Hen Noises

-A broody hen is one who has decided that it’s her time to incubate eggs naturally.
+A broody hen is one who has decided that itโs her time to become a mama and incubate some eggs.
 She will flatten herself on the nest and only get off for brief periods to eat and take care of her business.
+As a result, broody hens will often lose 20% of their weigh during this 21-day period.

-Broody hens make some new, specific noises during this period.
+Broody hens make several new, specific noises during this period.
+Check them out below!

 Broody Hen Growl